How to use day-level diagnostics

 • Fatigue impact

-• use Grade to find where the steep sections live
+• use Grade to find steep sections

-• use MDR to find where terrain demand peaks
+• use MDR to find terrain-demand peaks

-• use cumFI to see accumulated burden through the day
+• use cumFI to track accumulated burden

-A safe reading order
+Recommended reading order

 1. Use Campsites to define the day structure.